Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There are controllers, and then there are controllers.
 Today, most of us just use whatever comes with the console, and nothing else.
 Microsoft or Sony did a tremendous job with their gamepads, but it has taken 3rd parties too long to match or better that quality.
 They just haven’t been as good.
 That finally changes in a big way.
+For more gaming recommendations, read our best gaming accessories reviews.

 Mad Catz decided to best the millions of man-hours and research put into the 360 and Dualshock controllers by aiming for the high-end consumer and not the everyman gamer.
 I’ve gotta say, the MLG Pro Circuit Controller fits that bill.